microsoft/dicom-server/docs/concepts/change-feed.md

 Change Feed support is well-suited for scenarios that process data based on objects that have changed.
 For example, it can be used to:

 * Build connected application pipelines like ML that react to change events or schedule executions based on created or deleted instance.
 * Extract business analytics insights and metrics, based on changes that occur to your objects.
+* Poll the change feed to create an event source for push notifications.

 ## Summary

-- Extract business analytics insights and metrics, based on changes that occur to your objects.

-- Poll the change feed to create an event source for push notifications.

 In this Concept, we reviewed the REST API design of Change Feed and potential usage scenarios.
 For a how-to guide on Change Feed, see [Pull changes from Change Feed](../how-to-guides/pull-changes-from-change-feed).